n4demo/learn-to-containerise/docker-apps/linux/python-standard/readme.md

 # Python Web App
 ## This exercise shows how to containerise a very simple Python web application using VS Code and Docker Desktop and uploading to DockerHub.

-1. Important - Set your VS Code folder or terminal current directory so that the DOCKER file is in the current directory.
+1. In VS Code File..Open Folder - navigate to docker-apps/linux/python-standard folder, so that the DOCKER file is in the current directory.
 2. create the local image by OPENING a NEW VS CODE BASH TERMINAL WINDOW and paste in the docker image build code below and edit your name.

 - node4demo refers to container registry account or owner that already exists
 - php refers to the application
 - my-name-here is a tag for this application.
-- The . (dot) refers to the current directory (assuming the current directory has th app code and Docker file
+- . (dot) refers to the current directory (assuming the current directory has th app code and Docker file

 *docker image build -t node4demo/python-standard:my-name-here .*